CloudNationHQ/terraform-azure-pdns/README.md

 ## Features

-- Support the deployment of multiple private dns zones.
+- support the deployment of multiple private and public dns zones.
-- Enables the creation of multiple A, SRV, Alias, MX, and TXT records within each zone.
+- enables the creation of multiple A, SRV, Alias, MX, and TXT records within each zone.
-- Utilization of terratest for robust validation.
+- utilization of terratest for robust validation.
-- Allows multiple virtual network links per private dns zone.
+- allows multiple virtual network links per private dns zone.
-- Provides support for utilizing existing private dns zones.
+- provides support for utilizing existing private dns zones.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements